MukulPrbhu/RSS-bot/README.md

 # RSS-bot
- telegram bot used to get RSS feeds
+Telegram bot to get RSS feeds from websites.<be>
+Written in Python, this bot will check the website for any new feeds and update it on a text file locally.